 What is soy?

 Soy is extremely nutritious, containing a number of vitamins and minerals.
-Among these are B vitamins, magnesium, potassium, and fiber, which are an integral part of a healthy and balanced diet.
+Among these are B complex vitamins, magnesium, potassium, and fiber, which are an integral part of a healthy and balanced diet.
 In addition, soy foods are classified into two groups, fermented and unfermented ones.
 Soy can be fermented with mold, yeast, and beneficial bacteria, with the result being that the protein and sugars in soy are decomposed.
-This is beneficial as fermented soy is processed and absorbed better than unfermented (19).
+This is beneficial as fermented soy is processed and absorbed better than unfermented (18).

 The list of the most famous soy foods